johannesulf/cosmology-school-2023/registration.md

 Registration: please fill out and submit [THIS GOOGLE FORM](https://forms.gle/NJApZTd3H2HBssAB9).

 In-person-attendance applicants: For first consideration, please apply by March 15, 2023.
 After that, we will be considering applications on a rolling basis.
+If you are accepted, we will cover a $200 registration fee from you.
+It will cover coffee and snacks, as well any organized events.

 Virtual-attendance applicants: Apply by April 15, 2023.
+There is no registration fee.